panzek/fem-code/README.md

 ### User stories

-* As a user of the Fem Code website, I want the ability to learn about women working in tech and the support that is available to me when pursuing a career in tech.
-This will allow me to make informed decision on the next steps in my career.
+* As a woman in a technical role and user of the Fem Code website, I want to be able to connect with other women in similar positions to share experiences, advice, and support.
+I would like the website to provide a platform for networking and community building, with features such as a forum, groups, and events.
-    * End user goal: provide navigational links for different categories related to tech roles.
-Allowing user to access links with further information as a well a link to a "contact" page for mentorship requests.
+    * End user goal:
-    * Acceptance criteria: Allow the user to easily navigate through the site and access key information.
+    * Acceptance criteria:
     * Measurement of success:

-* As a user of the Fem Code website, I want the ability to visualise successful women working within tech.
+* As a woman in a technical role and user of the Fem Code website, I want to be able to connect with experienced women in my field to learn from their experiences and get advice on navigating my career.
+I would like the website to offer a mentorship program that matches me with a mentor who can provide guidance and support.
     * End user goal:
     * Acceptance criteria:
     * Measurement of success:

-* As a user of the FemCode website, I want to enter in contact with them.
+* As a woman aspiring to a leadership role in a technical field and user of the Fem Code website, I want to be able to access resources and guidance on career development, leadership skills, and overcoming gender bias.
+I would like the website to offer  articles, webinars and training courses tailored to women in tech.
     * End user goal:
     * Acceptance criteria:
-    * Measurement of success: Recipet of fully completed mentorship requests.
+    * Measurement of success:

 <br>